Enjoying your stay in 2020

 Disposable BBQs, while they are cheap and easily available can create hazards for others, so if you use one please do not place it directly on the ground where it can be accidentally stepped on or burn the grass.

 The morning after a fire or BBQ there is the job of clean-up.
-Please ensure that any ashes or detritus from the fire is completely cold, pouring water on it if necessary.
-Bag up any waste and dispose in the bins provided.
+Please ensure that any ashes or detritus from the fire is completely cold, pouring water on it if necessary. take the waste ash to one of the metal bins provided at the recycling station in each meadow.
 Please do not dump ashes in the hedgerow, under trees or in the river.

 Fireworks and sky lanterns